vanessaproject/Coursera_Capstone/README.md

 # capstone-accidentseverity
-This project aims to explore data regarding accident severity and build a model to help find resolution based on the given data
+This notebook will contain data regarding the Capstone Project